ThomsenDrake/Genemon/prompt.md

 # Claude Code Loop Project – Python Monster Collector RPG

+## ⚠️ CRITICAL RULES ⚠️

+**These rules MUST be followed in every iteration without exception:**

+1. **PYTHON-ONLY PROJECT:** This project MUST be written primarily in Python 3.x.
+At least **70% of the codebase** must be Python.
+Helper scripts in other languages (shell, etc.) are acceptable, but the core game logic, systems, and features MUST be Python.

+2. **NEVER MODIFY prompt.md:** This file (`prompt.md`) is READ-ONLY.
+You must NEVER edit, update, or change this file under any circumstances.
+To track progress, changes, or notes across iterations, use a separate file such as `CHANGELOG.md`, `PROGRESS.md`, or `DEVELOPMENT_LOG.md`.

+---

 ## Goal

 Build a *monster-collecting RPG* (inspired by Pokémon) with the following structure: